klupsky/next-ecommerce/README.md

 # dot shop, Next.js e-commerce store

-this e-commerce store is a full-stack application. the dot shop is a simulation of an online webstore, including all proper functions; a product overview, single product pages, cart page, checkout page and a thank you page.
+this e-commerce store is a full-stack application. it simulates an online webstore, including all proper functions.

+it includes:

+- a landingpage with all the available products (dots) listed
+- the user can browse through the different productpages and add a selected amount of dots to the cart
+- the amount of dots in the cart are always visible in the header
+- on the cart page, the user can change or remove the dots from the cart
+- the user can find the total on the checkout page and fill out all the shipping infos

 ## Technologies used